Mamerto Urriolagoitía: Career

 In 1917, he started working at the Bolivian Embassy in London as First Secretary and Chargé d'affaires.
 He also represented Bolivia at the Postal Union Congress and the Monetary Congress.
 He left London in 1937 and returned to Bolivia.
 There, he led the Republican Socialist Unity Party and was the senator representing the Chuquisaca Department.
 In 1947, Urriolagoitía was elected vice-president to Dr. Enrique Hertzog.
 The Bolivian Civil War of 1949 broke out following a massacre at Siglo XX mine on 29 May after miners kidnapped and killed several government authorities.
 This led to a series of violent nationwide rebellions that continued through September.
 The government barely maintained hold of the country.

 Around this time, Hertzog was forced to step back after suffering health problems from the pressures of the presidency.
 Urriolagoitía assumed the role of president on 24 October 1949.
 The existing Cabinet resigned and Urriolagoitía re-filled it to best suit his needs.

-Much of Urriolagoitía's presidency was dedicated to repressing the reformist movement headed by the Nationalist Revolutionary Movement (MNR) of Víctor Paz Estenssoro, Juan Lechín, Hernán Siles Zuazo, and others.
+Much of Urriolagoitía's presidency was dedicated to repressing the reformist movement headed by the Nationalist Revolutionary Movement (MNR) of Víctor Paz Estenssoro and Juan Lechín.
 He crushed a number of coup d'état attempts In 1950, he issued decrees, first to make opposition parties illegal, then to outlaw unions.
 He instituted curfews, shut down newspapers including El proletario, and branded the MNR as communists in discussions with American President Harry Truman in hopes of gaining his support.
 Opponents were thrown in prison or killed; opposition leaders including Juan Lechín, Guillermo Lora, José Fellman, and Óscar Únzaga fled the country and remained in exile.
 The cost of living, which had been mounting for years, continued to rise, worsened by Urriolagoitía's decision to freeze the salaries of laborers.
 He also raised fiscal reserves for oil, making it impossible for these resources to be nationalized and used to support Bolivians.